Production Guide#

 Concurrent index creation#

-For large tables, use CONCURRENTLY to avoid blocking:
+For large tables, use CONCURRENTLY to avoid blocking.

 -- deploy.sql: Handle concurrent index separately

--- First, run regular migrations in a transaction
+-- First, run regular migrations in a transaction (the atomic head)

 BEGIN;